vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "He who has a why to live can bear almost any how." - Friedrich Nietzsche
 - "We do not see things as they are, we see them as we are." - Anaïs Nin

-## Motivation and Success

-- "Success is not measured by what you accomplish, but the opposition you have encountered, and the courage with which you have maintained the struggle against overwhelming odds." - Orison Swett Marden
-- "Opportunities don't happen.
-You create them." - Chris Grosser

 ## Life and Living

 - "In the end, it’s not the years in your life that count.
 It’s the life in your years." - Abraham Lincoln